Kül-chor: Usurpation and death

 Kül-chor and his faction allied with the Chinese general Gai Jiayun against Suluk's son and successor, Kut-chor, or Tuhuoxian in Chinese sources.
 Aided by his Transoxianian allies from Ishkand, Shash and Ferghana, in 739 Kül-chor defeated and captured his rival at Suyab.
 Soon after, Kül-chor was acclaimed as khagan and Kut-chor was exiled to China, where he was symbolically put to death in the imperial temple, before being given an honorary commission and allowed to live off his days at the Chinese court.

-Already from the beginning of his reign, Kül-chor's relation with his Chinese overlords was strained, as the Chinese court supported a candidate of its own, Ashina Xin, for the khaganate.
+Already from the beginning of his reign, Kül-chor's relation with his Chinese overlords was strained, as the Chinese court supported a candidate of its own, Ashina Xian, for the khaganate.
 In the event, Kül-chor drove off Ashina Xin and assumed the khaganate, forcing the Chinese to recognize the fait accompli.
-Soon however Kül-chor broke with the Chinese altogether, and in 742 he had Ashina Xin assassinated.
+Soon however Kül-chor broke with the Chinese altogether, and in 742 he had Ashina Xian assassinated.
 As a result, in 744 the Chinese general Fumeng Lingcha campaigned against Kül-chor, defeated and executed him.
 He was followed by Tumodu, now styled El Etmish Kutlug Bilge.